Course of Action Display and Evaluation Tool: Evaluation

 Two evaluation experiments are described in literature.
 The first experiment called ICCES took three days.
 The subjects were Army officers from combat arms branches, with 11 to 23 years of active service, in the ranks of majors and lieutenant colonels, a total of 8.
 Each officer was given 4 hours of training learning to operate CADET and related computer tools.
 Officers were divided into two groups and given a tactical scenario.
 One group (the control group) used the traditional, manual process; the other used the system called ICCES, the automated core of which was CADET.
 Each group produced three COA sketches and statements and one COA synchronization matrix.
 Then, the experiment was repeated with another scenario but the control group became the automated group and vice versa.
 The users were generally satisfied with the quality of the ICCES-generated products.
 The group using ICCES made only a few changes to the product that was automatically generated, indicating that they agreed with the majority of the plan that ICCES produced.

 The second experiment was reminiscent of Turing test.
 The experiment involved one user, nine judges (active-duty officers, mainly colonels and lieutenant colonels), and five scenarios obtained from several US Army exercises.
 For each scenario, experimenters obtained synchronization matrices that were produced in earlier exercises, typically by a team of four to five officers in three to four hours, spending approximately 16 person-hours in total.
 Using these scenarios and COAs, the user had CADET generate automatically detailed plans and express them as synchronization matrices.
 The user, a retired US Army officer, reviewed and slightly edited the matrices.
 The entire process took less than two minutes of computations by and approximately 20 minutes of review and post-editing, approximately 0.4 person-hour in total per product.
 The experimenters gave the resulting matrices the same visual style as those produced by humans.
 The judges, who did not know whether a planning product was a traditional product of humans, or with computerized aids, were asked to grade the products.
 The result was that the average grades for manual products and CADET-generated products were statistically indistinguishable, even though CADET-generated products required far less time to produce.

 Legacy

 CADET served as “...an example of how even relatively basic AI systems can potentially affect the implementation of IHL during the military decision-making process.”

 In early 2000s, CADET influenced the DARPA RAID program (started 2004).
-The RAID program in turn produced a technology adopted by the Army and the United Sattes Marine Corps.
+The RAID program in turn produced a technology adopted by the Army and the United States Marine Corps.